Dipesh82/practice/README.md

-Hellooo this is my first commit :)
+Hellooo this is my first commit
+I Updated this file and deleted smiling emoji.